 - Image : What the packaging looks like

 - Servings: How many servings in the product according to the manufacturer

-- Type : Creatine supplements come in 2 types: capsules and powders.
-Capsules offer easier portability and packaging is typically smaller.
+- Type : Creatine supplements come in 2 types: pills (capsules) and powders.
+Pills offer easier portability and packaging is typically smaller.
 The best creatine pills are just as good as powdered products, so pick the one you prefer.